MarkLee7925/Optical-Interconnection-Network/README.md

 - XGBoost (XGB)
 - Deep Neural Network (DNN)

-For the DNN model, the actual results are illustrated and found in the cleaned version of the project (Optical_DNN_cleaned.ipynb).
+For the DNN model, the actual results were illustrated and found in the cleaned version of the project (Optical_DNN_cleaned.ipynb).
 The original, raw dataset was used to showcase the effects of random noise and interference in a seperate script (Optical_DNN_original.ipynb).
-This is done for illustration purposes only.
+This was done for illustration purposes only.

 ## References: